OpenRiskNet/home/openshift/certificates/README.md

 Perform these steps as system:admin or equivalent user.

-Create a new project for OpenShift ACME.
+Login and create a new project for OpenShift ACME.
+You wil need administrator privileges.
+Here we're loggin in as `system:admin` but it would be more sensible to grant privileges to specific users.

 ```
+$ oc login -u developer
 $ oc new-project acme-controller
 ```